dbanetto/uni/pen-lab/report.md

  * explain how the CLI version functions
  * discuss monitoring & reporting facilities of SNORBY -->

+## SNORT

+`SNORT` is an open source network intrusion detection system (NIDS).
+The objective of `SNORT` is to monitor and warn of detected attacks or probes from potential attacks.
+In this lab `SNORT` was used by the monitoring laptop in the Bank.
+The NIDS function is the main feature of `SNORT` but it also exposes the key features that enable it, packet sniffing and packet logging [@snort].
+To achieve its NIDS goal `SNORT` sniffs all of the packets that are received by the host and applies a user defined rule set to identify the traffic, either as normal or as a possible attack.
+The use of user defined rule sets are a major feature of `SNORT` and is what enables it to be a great tool to monitor a system.

+## SNORBY

+`SNORBY` is an open source web front-end to multiple intrusion detection system (IDS) [@snorby].
+`SNORBY` consumes the logs of IDS and presents them with a user friendly interface that includes graphs and summary dashboard.
+In the lab this tool was used to easily digest the information that `SNORT` found via monitoring the network.
+From `SNORBY`  providing an easy to use interface of the IDS data it allows for system administrators to be able to react faster to possible attacks as it is clearer when graphs spike then reading and digesting a wall of text from tools like `SNORT`.
+However, this tool looks to be abandoned, as there has been no recent developments on their public repository and their domain ( snorby.org ) has lapsed and now serves domain registration advertising.

+`SNORT` and `SNORBY` are not competing tools but are supplementary to each other.
+This is because `SNORT` is designed to be a configurable NIDS that outputs a large log of what it has detected during its monitoring of the network.
+`SNORBY` then supplements this by consuming the log of what have been monitored and presents this to the administrators in an easy to digest format of graphs and summary statistics.

+## Fail2Ban

+`Fail2Ban` is another open-source intrusion detection system that focuses on preventing brute force attacks [@fail2ban].
+This is achieved by monitoring logs of applications, such as apache web server, sshd and more to identify remote hosts that are attempting to brute force passwords or exploits.
+To prevent further attempts the IP address is then added to a blacklist on the host firewall to drop all requests from untrusted user.

+`Fail2Ban` has the same overall goal as `SNORT` and `SNORBY` of detecting possible intrusions, but the method to achieve this is vastly different.
+For `Fail2Ban` it achieves this goal by detecting a possible attacker and then blocking them via the firewall.
+While, `SNORT` monitors for possible attack that the user has defined and `SNORBY` displays the findings of the monitoring.

+## Identified Risks

+During the lab a range of potential security risks were identified.
+Some of these risks are exploitable from a remote host.
+These include:

+ * the anonymous access to the FTP service,
+ * MySQL server port open across the firewall,
+ * SMB/CIFS ports open across the firewall, and
+ * MS-RPC port open across the firewall.

+### Anonymous FTP Access

+The anonymous access to the FTP service opens the risk of being used in a port bounce attack [@ftpsec].
+This attack abuses the FTP protocol to send a file to a target machine.
+The Bank can mitigate this issue in multiple ways.
+If the FTP service is designed to be local to within the business the FTP service itself could be configured to only accept connections from inside the same network or subnet.
+Another approach would be to configure the firewall to reject all attempts for external hosts connecting to the FTP service.
+These configuration can be managed by the system administrators by documenting the changes and the reasons why, or implement the changes with a configuration-as-code package such as Puppet.
+If the FTP service is suppose to be used publicly, the FTP service could be patched or choose a server implementation that supports the prevention of sending files to hosts other than the connected host.
+This can then be maintained by the system administrators via documentation of the reasons why a particular patch was applied or server was chosen.
+The use of a patch is less maintainable as it requires additional effort to update the service as it would require more testing after it has been applied.

+### MySQL

+Another potential risk is exposing the MySQL port over the firewall.
+This allows for the risk of an attacker brute forcing the password or acquiring it somehow and having access to the databases.
+There are some methods to mitigate this risk.
+One would be to configure the MySQL service to only accept connections from the local network or the current subnet.
+This would prevent direct access from a remote attacker.
+Another method would be to block external connections to MySQL by configuring the firewall to block it.
+These can be maintained by the system administrators through documenting the configuration used for the services and by implementing and applying them via tools such as Puppet or Chef to ensure they are set.

+However, both of these options assume that the Bank does not allow for external uses of the MySQL database.
+If the Bank did want this a possible mitigation would be to use a tool like `Fail2Ban` to prevent brute force attacks on default users like `mysql` or leaked user names.
+This would mitigate brute force attacks but would not help to prevent a user with stolen credentials outside of the network accessing the database.
+A possible solution would be to configure the service to use a two factor login for MySQL.
+The maintenance for this solution is a lot heavier than blocking external users, as it requires the configuration and maintained of an additional local service.

+## SMB / CIFS Ports open

+## MS-RPC Ports open

 <!--
  * Identify remote services in operation